 A Working Group of the Web3D Consortium is a technical committee that researches and proposes solutions to specific technical problems relating to X3D (e.g. binary file format).

 Working groups are essentially self-forming, self-regulating, and self-directed.
 They are not product-specific but instead focus is on issues and technologies in the attempt to develop and propagate an open standard for the industry.

 Active Working Groups

-The X3D CAD Working Group is now in its third generation of development effort.
-We are developing and demonstrating best practices for exporting CAD models to X3D for Web applications.
+The X3D CAD Working Group is developing and demonstrating best practices for exporting CAD models into X3D to support Web applications.